-- 1. Drug Dispense.
-In the process he / she is required to solve the following problems: - how to check the content and layout of the prescription - the application of the rules regarding the replacement of drugs, ordering of drugs on the basis of international non-proprietary name - appropriate patient information knowing the effects and adverse effects of drugs - recognition and evaluation of the characteristic interactions based on database (drug-drug, drug-food, drug-food supplement) - · characteristic/obligatory cases and methods of medical information and consultation - · duties in connection with the known/identified adverse effects of drugs - · adherence control and means of correction, common uses, - the typical cases of self-healing, the dispensing of the preparations without prescription that can be applied for this purpose - the possibilities and rules of access to data regarding the patients' previous medication (OEP database) - the database of nutrition complements and medicinal formula - proper application of the labelling and dispensing computer program - 2.
-Preparation of medicine.
-In the process he / she is required to solve the following problems: - How to prepare magistral / individual formulations according to the rules and to recognize incompatibilities - The legal possibilities of changing the original prescription - The rules of labelling and their application (identifiability of manufacturer and patient, application, administration, shelf-life) - Documentation of preparation, and administrative obligations - · Storage of materials, processing of basic formulations and subsequent administrative obligations - Formulations of the compendium and FoNo

-- 3. Operation, quality assurance.
+1. Drug Dispense.
 In the process he / she is required to solve the following problems:

-- · administrative work in the pharmacy

-- the rules concerning the staff of the pharmacy; qualification, labor law requirements

-- standard procedures for workflow

-- · how to check and document workflow

-- the rules pertaining to the examining and sampling incoming medications

-- · documentation of examinations

-- 4. Medication management.
+the application of the rules regarding the replacement of drugs, ordering of drugs on the basis of international non-proprietary name, appropriate patient information knowing the effects and adverse effects of drugs, recognition and evaluation of the characteristic interactions based on database (drug-drug, drug-food, drug-food supplement), characteristic/obligatory cases and methods of medical information and consultation, duties in connection with the known/identified adverse effects of drugs, the typical cases of self-healing, the dispensing of the preparations without prescription that can be applied for this purpose, the possibilities and rules of access to data regarding the patients' previous medication (OEP database),

+2. Preparation of medicine.
 In the process he / she is required to solve the following problems:

-- · aspects of inventory management

-- · how to order medicine

-- duties in case of waste products, returned items, damage

-- · withdrawal of products from circulation

-- · duties regarding shift of prices

-- · closings: daily, weekly, periodic as well as schedule of OEP reports

-- importance and practice of supervision of prescriptions

-- · about narcotics and activities involving their handling

-- the rules pertaining to hazardous waste.
+How to prepare magistral / individual formulations according to the rules and to recognize incompatibilities

+The rules of labelling and their application (identifiability of manufacturer and patient, application, administration, shelf-life)

+Storage of materials, processing of basic formulations and subsequent administrative obligations Formulations of the compendium and FoNo the rules concerning the staff of the pharmacy; qualification, labor law requirements, standard procedures for workflow the rules pertaining to the examining and sampling incoming medications, documentation of examinations how to order medicine duties in case of waste products, returned items, damage, withdrawal of products from circulation, duties regarding shift of prices, closings: daily, weekly, periodic as well as schedule of OEP reports, importance and practice of supervision of prescriptions, about narcotics and activities involving their handling, the rules pertaining to hazardous waste.